 Applications are generally reviewed in the weeks before each semester (fall and spring).
 Download the appropriate application below for the subject(s) you wish to tutor.
 Please read through the application carefully and follow all instructions.
 If you have any additional questions regarding the application process, please email email@example.com.
 You may submit it electronically or print and bring the completed application to The Learning Center at 100 Student Success Center.
 Applicants will be contacted only if we have available positions for the courses they list AND they are selected for an interview.

 The Learning Center makes tutor selections based on subject demand.
-While we hire an array of tutors for different subjects, our most requested subjects are biochemistry/chemistry, biology, physics, anatomy & physiology, computer science, engineering, business, Spanish, math, and statistics and, therefore, tutors in these subjects make for the most desirable applicants.
+While we hire an array of tutors for different subjects, our most requested subjects are biochemistry/chemistry, biology, physics, anatomy & physiology, computer science, engineering, business, Spanish, calculus, and statistics and, therefore, tutors in these subjects make for the most desirable applicants.
 See this list for our current high-demand courses/tutoring needs.
 Please feel free to apply again next semester if you are not chosen during this round of hiring.

 Training: it’s mandatory.
 We are a nationally certified Learning Center.
 As part of this process, all tutors must complete a certain amount of training, tutoring hours, and evaluations.
 This includes four hours of paid online training and six hours of paid interactive in-seat training.
 This helps ensure that all peer tutors are equipped with a set of standard instructional methods and an understanding of the learning process.
 Tutors are required to complete CRLA Level I certification.